sudoxreboot/home-assistant-vault/README.md

 this is a lightweight, interactive map built to show parents (and anyone else who still thinks 'online' equals 'hacked') exactly how a resilient home network works.

+i wanted to share this because a large portion of the community will set up an instance for their elderly or handicapped family members and this is to alleviate some of the distrust and ease the process by providing easy to understand, interactive study material you can let them use when they're ready. i have a family member that got frustrated when i would try to explain the safety of it to them because even "the internet can be safe" can be confusing enough to cause a shut down.

 ---

 <br>